 Once basic sketching feels easy, try these:

-For High Energy Days: Use your opposite hand.
+For high-energy days: Use your opposite hand.
 My left-handed apple looked like a deflated beach ball, but I was so focused on not messing up that everything else disappeared.
 Super immersive.

-Getting Bored with This?
+Getting bored with this?
 Draw the same thing three times: eyes open, eyes closed, then from memory.
 Keeps the practice fresh.

 What Science Says (The Nerdy Part)